inauman/zenai-programming-rituals/zenai/validation_checklist.md

   - Example: `feat(crypto): add age encryption interface`
 - [ ] Commit is atomic, focused, and meaningful
 - [ ] Cursor task marked complete in [projectplan.md](projectplan.md)
+- [ ] Complete a brief retrospective: What went well?
+What could be improved?
+What will we do differently next time?

 ### 📣 Communication & Feedback